malvinanissim/malvinanissim.github.io/_pages/publications.md

 ---

 # Publications

 My publications are listed below.
-You can also download a [full pdf](/assets/publications.pdf) (most recent first).
+You can also download a [full pdf](/assets/publications.pdf).

 {% bibliography --style apa-no-doi-no-issue --file references  --reverse %}